OpenTranslationBible/open-bible/en-GB/04.Numbers/md/numbers-11.md

 Would there be enough if flocks and herds were slaughtered for them?
 Would there be enough if all the fish in the sea were caught for them?”

 ## Numbers 11:23
-The Lord said to Moses, “Is the Lord’s power limited?
+The Lord said to Moses, “Is there any limit to the Lord’s power?
 Now you shall see whether my word will come true for you or not.”

 ## Numbers 11:24
 So Moses went out and told the people what the Lord had said.
 He gathered seventy elders of the people and had them stand around the tent.